 Nearly all of these jobs are executed by a batch processing tool, which include reports that campuses receive on those employees paid and the prenote files for direct deposit data to US Bank.

-- This KB is informational only as the processes are largely automated and any manual manipulations are restricted to UW Service Center payroll staff.
+- This KB is informational only as the processes are largely automated and any manual manipulations are restricted to UWSS Service Operations payroll staff.
 During the final calc and confirm processes (typically Thursday afternoons), refraining from job data changes reduces the risks of process failures.

 Preliminary Operational Tasks

-During the payroll week UW Service Center staff will enter in deductions, leave payouts, and other adjustments to the pay periods as well as fix exceptions, omissions, and errors (pay, benefits, leave, time and labor).
+During the payroll week UWSS Service Operations staff will enter in deductions, leave payouts, and other adjustments to the pay periods as well as fix exceptions, omissions, and errors (pay, benefits, leave, time and labor).
 Below is a typical week of tasks per day.

-Monday – Thursday: Payroll staff will check the calculation errors from the previous night’s preliminary process and emails the spreadsheet to Service Center operational staff (HR, BN, etc.).
+Monday – Thursday: UWSS Services Operations staff will check the calculation errors from the previous night’s preliminary process and make appropriate fixes.
 Payroll staff will check the log files for the “orphan” process from the previous night to see if there are any anomalies that need to be fixed (e.g. blank department ID).

 Thursday: Several audits are run in the morning before the noon deadline for final calculation and confirm.

-Every night for Payroll, there are 3 jobs scheduled for prenote (direct deposit data), retro payments, and work study data.
+Every night for Payroll, there are 4 jobs scheduled for prenote (direct deposit data), calculate retro payments, addl pay load, and load work study award data.